jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 2023
 Analyzing the potential scale of automotive cyber risks Automotive cybersecurity threats have evolved rapidly in a very short span of time.
-In 2015, Charlie Miller spent three yearsfrom research to exploit to hack the safety\-critical in\-vehicle network of a single vehicle.4 In 2023, a team of security researchers spent a mere few months hacking over a dozen different car makers.
+In 2015, Charlie Miller spent three years—from research to exploit— to hack the safety\-critical in\-vehicle network of a single vehicle.4 In 2023, a team of security researchers spent a mere few months hacking over a dozen different car makers.
 The team hacked telematic systems, automotive